andreafeccomandi/bibisco/README.md

 ## Support

-You can support bibisco in a variuos way:
+You can support bibisco in various ways:

 * report [bugs or ideas](https://github.com/andreafeccomandi/bibisco/issues).
 * translate bibisco in missing languages, write to info@bibisco.com to get more info.